 - Not Enough Hot Water

-Experiencing no hot water at all is apparent evidence of trouble.
+Getting no hot water at all is clear evidence of trouble.
 But fluctuating water temperature is frequently overlooked as an issue.
 This may mean mineral deposits have built up and your element must be corrected or replaced.

 If you’re experiencing none or a small amount of hot water, there could be a concern with the pilot light.
-If you’re uncertain how to service the pilot light, reach out to the professionals at 484-401-7577.
+If you’re uncertain how to service the pilot light, reach out to the professionals at 484-401-7577 in West Chester.
 While some homeowners can restart the pilot light on their own, it can be unsafe if you’re not certain of the process.

 If you notice gas, don’t try to restart the pilot.
 Call your area gas company at once.